rouskinlab/DMS_CI/README.md

 - The experiment is perfectly reproducible.
 - The sequencing is perfect.
 - The only source of error is the random sampling of reads.
-- The mutation probability is NOT constant across the reads (e.g, the probability of observing a mutation at a certain position is not the same for all reads).
+- We DO NOT assume that the mutation probability is constant across the reads (e.g, the probability of observing a mutation at a certain position is not the same for all reads).

 ### Method